revoltez/Blocksharp/README.md

 # Blocksharp
-a fully implemented Blockchain based on the Actor model using Akka.net
+a fully implemented Blockchain based on the Actor model using Akka.net.

 this Blockchain is generic meaning it can be used for multiple purposes, such as voting or a cryptocurrency or any form of decentralized app

+this Blockchain uses PBFT (practical byzantine fault tolerance) consensus Algorithm

+## tools
+- Entity core as the ORM (object relational mapper)
+- Mysql database

 # Prerequisites
 - basic knwoeldge on Akka.net and akka.remote